darshita062/Django-Project-Food-Recipe-Website-/README.md

 The frontend part is built using HTML,CSS,Bootstrap.
 The Backend part is managed by dbSqlite a database provided by Django.
 (TechStack : HTML,CSS,Bootstrap,Django,Python)

+📘 Django Project Setup Guide

+This guide explains how to install dependencies and run the Django project on any system.

+✅ 1.
+Install Django manually: pip install django

+✅ 2.
+Run Database Migrations: python manage.py migrate

+✅ 3.
+Create a Superuser (Optional: For Admin Panel): python manage.py createsuperuser

+✅ 4.
+Run the Project: python manage.py runserver